walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 crash>
 ```

-In my case, I am using the linux image provided by the `kernel-rt-debug-debuginfo`
+In this example, I am using the linux image provided by the `kernel-rt-debug-debuginfo`
 <sup>[3](#ft3)</sup> file.
 The `-s` option displays the offsets of the functions.
 By the way,
 typing [help](https://crash-utility.github.io/help.html) shows a summary of the
 available commands, and typing `help <cmd>` shows the documentation for the command
-`cmd`. `crash` forwards any command not listed there
-to `gdb`.
-You can also force to route to `gdb` by prefixing the command with
-[gdb](https://crash-utility.github.io/help_pages/gdb.html).
+`cmd`.
+You can use any gdb commands while using `crash`.
 Therefore, to display the variables
-we are interested we just set the stack frame to the `rcutorture_one_extend` function
+we are interested in, set the stack frame to the `rcutorture_one_extend` function
 and print the variables:

 ```